- 1 Open Interest

 Open Interest Calculation Example

 Assume that a new futures contract is out of transactions for December expiry.
-All these transaction are happening in a single session.
+All these transactions are happening in a single session.

 Transaction 1: James gets LONG 1 future contract which John SHORTED